virajenterprise/ipUpdateDDNS/README.md

-this app serve as noip helper to update your IPV6 to noip server , this little tool becomes helpfull when you have IPV6 only and your wanted to use noip services
+this app serve as noip helper to update your IPV6 to noip server , this little tool becomes helpfull when you have IPV6 only and your wanted to use noip services users are free to send their suggestion and issues regarding this mini tool